orgads/pytest-assignment/README.md

 This server should have an in-memory database (can be a simple dictionary) that represents bot objects.

+You can use Flask, or any web framework you'd like.

 The list of intents for the bots should be stored in the bots db and EVERY new intent will be added to the db.

 Intent types (you can add more if you want):